cachatj/sample-pace-data-analytics-ml-ai/docs/demo/exploring-daivi-sus-project.md

 - Successfully deployed SageMaker Unified Studio domains
 - Completed all domain management setup steps from the previous guide
 - Logged into SageMaker Unified Studio as a **project user**
-- Access `Corporate` domain in SageMaker Unified Studio
+- Access `VHT-DataSci-Domain` domain in SageMaker Unified Studio

 Note: For detailed SSO login instructions using IAM Identity Center, refer to [Section 3 - Sign into SageMaker Unified Studio Domain](exploring-daivi-sus-domain.md) in the previous guide